 His eyes remained open.
 I raised the beads once more and this time—as he stared straight ahead—the boy snatched the case from my hands and held them near his nose.
 I gave him the lid and within minutes he was opening, sniffing, and closing the container—wordlessly opening, sniffing, and closing.

-We didn’t stay long after that, but while we were there our patient continued to open the rosary case, smell the beads, and close it.
+We didn’t stay long after that, but while we were there, our patient continued to open the rosary case, smell the beads, and close it.
 “You can keep the rosary,” I told the still-staring boy as we said goodbye.
 There was no way I was taking them from his hands.

-Not very long after that he was released from the hospital.
+Not very long after that, he was released from the hospital.
 He has since graduated from a prestigious university and is doing well.

 So, was the oil miraculous?
 His parents thought so.
 I’m more inclined to think that the powerful scent of roses stimulated his olfactory senses and helped rouse him.
 But perhaps it was a necessary application of both.

 Though I do think God probably had a design in all of that, I needn’t believe it if I don’t wish to.
-Personal revelations are not part of the deposit of faith, after all—Catholics may believe in both these small “miracles” and the well-investigated spiritual phenomena that beget so many pilgrimages to Lourdes or Fatima, or they may ignore them entirely.
+Private revelations are not part of the deposit of faith, after all—Catholics may believe in both these small “miracles” and the well-investigated spiritual phenomena that beget so many pilgrimages to Lourdes or Fatima, or they may ignore them entirely.

 It’s a credit to the Church that we have a deep and thorough process of authenticating spiritual phenomena before proclaiming it “worthy of belief” or “unworthy.”
 So exacting is it that after 150 years of continuous pilgrimages (and countless healings of both a physical and spiritual nature), the Church only “officially” recognizes seventy physical healings from the spring waters at Massabielle.
 It is the insistence on investigation that gives these happenings credibility and protects the reputation of the Church.